Last updated on November 8th, 2023 at 04:42 pm

-On March 8, 1957, at the Creek Hospital in Lagos, Oluyemi Oluleke Osinbajo was welcomed as the first child of the Osinbajos. he would later become a law professor, Commissioner of Justice and Attorney General, Pastor, and the Vice President of the Federal Republic of Nigeria.
+On March 8, 1957, at the Creek Hospital in Lagos, Oluyemi Oluleke Osinbajo was welcomed as the first child of the Osinbajos.
+He would later become a law professor, Commissioner of Justice and Attorney General, Pastor, and Vice President of the Federal Republic of Nigeria.

 Oluyemi Osinbajo, who currently is the second in command in Nigeria is an astute professor of law.
 Dolapo nee Soyode, who also is the granddaughter of a once-powerful politician in Nigeria, Obafemi Awolowo, is the wife of Prof. Yemi Osinbajo.

 Aside from all of these, he’s a Nigerian Senior Advocate (SAN), a professor of law, and a former senior partner at SimmonsCooper Partners, a global law firm and business solutions company.

 In Lagos, Nigeria, Yemi Osinbajo attended Corona Primary School.
 He further attended the Igbobi College in Yaba between 1969 and 1975.

 He earned his LLB Law degree from the University of Lagos from 1975 to 1978.
 He proceeded to the Nigerian Law School from 1979 to 1980.
 Following his studies at the London School of Economics, he received his Master of Laws degree in 1981.

 - Place of Birth: Lagos